When Love Hurts: How Hurting Someone You Love Hurts Your Relationship

 Before simply apologizing to your partner for whatever you think has made them mad, consider taking the time to really understand why they are upset.
 Ask your partner open-ended questions about their experience and validate their feelings along the way.
 Let them air out their emotions by talking through their thoughts and feelings; while some of what they say may be painful to hear, having the ability to clear the air and speak their peace may help them begin to heal from the pain you’ve caused.
 By taking the time to understand your partner’s point of view, you can resolve current conflicts while preventing future problems.

-Non-defensiveness: The art of responding to your partner after causing them pain
+Non-defensiveness: Responding to your partner after causing pain

 Defensiveness is the enemy of intimacy.
 When you become defensive toward your partner after causing them pain, you may be communicating that you are unwilling to listen to their thoughts or feelings.
 This, in turn, can create an invisible wall between you and your partner that breaks down your bond over time.